-18. Variation 56 80 76 93

-19 Endosym 14 17 90 69

-20 Nat Sel 7 46 50 33

-Total Average 23.11% 63% 61.15% 60%
+Average 23.11% 63% 60%

+2006/2007

-Last year (A) 28.4 78.8 NA 75.6%
+2005/2006 28.4 78.8 75.6%

-As compared to last year, all scores were lower.
-It is possible this is in part due to the more time consuming test (with many questions students could not answer).
-The EE students averaged 49% on the 60 point test at the time of the final, while the same group averaged 63% on the 26 points included in the new test, versus the 78.8% correct last year.
-Testing fatigue and hopelessness (students earned an average of 38% on the eliminated portion of the test covering material to be covered in the second semester) may explain the poorer performance of students at all levels in the fall of 2006.
-The data from the two years have similar trends, showing that the students do not have much understanding of evolution when they start the program, with a mean of 23.11 correct, and that their performance improves much more than our 25% target, with almost 3 times as many right answers on the test at the end of the first semester.
-In both years, the retention of the basic understanding of evolution was similar, with scores after Attributes of Life and senior seminar being very similar to scores on the ecology and evolution post test.
-Now that we have refined the pre-post test, and will be using one form in the future, we expect more accurate comparisons.
-We will also ensure that students know that all but the pre-test, given at the beginning of BI 105, will count as at least quiz grades for the students.
-In senior seminar, students have known that the "test" would not affect their grades, and some have not devoted appropriate time to completing the test in a way that we can really assess their retention and understanding.
+The data from all three years have similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with more than 3 times as many right answers on the test at the end of the first semester.
+The retention of the basic understanding of evolution was similar, with scores from senior seminar being very similar to scores on the ecology and evolution post test.
+We will ensure that students know that all but the pre-test, given at the beginning of BI 105, will count as at least quiz grades for the students.
+In senior seminar, students have known that the "test" would not affect their grades, and some have not devoted appropriate time to completing the test in a way that we can really assess retention and understanding.

 In addition to the above effort to assess our teaching of evolution as a central theme of biology, the faculty developed new syllabi for courses taught starting in the spring of 2006 including departmental goals and a demonstration of how evolution is addressed in each course.
 In spring 2006, only 6 of 14 majors syllabi included departmental goals (42.86%), and only 3 of the 14 showed directly how evolution is addressed in the course (28.57%).
-In both the Fall of 2006 and Spring of 2007, all biology majors' course syllabi included departmental goals (100% both semesters).
+In both 2006/2007 and 2007/2008, all biology majors' course syllabi included departmental goals (100%).
 Seventy-five percent of Fall 2006 syllabi, and eighty percent of Spring 2007 syllabi, directly demonstrated how courses covered evolutionary themes.
+In fall 2007, 81.8% and in spring 2008, 91% of the majors courses directly demonstrate how evolution is incorporated into them, (Table 2 a and b).
 We will encourage further improvement in intentional linkage of evolution to material in the remaining courses.